katsuyoshi/rm-static-lib-error-with-cocoapod/readme.md

-# Join the RubyMotion Slack Channel #
+# How to reproduce an error.

 Create a project.